code42/code42cli/docs/userguides/users.md

 ```bash
 code42 trusted-activities bulk [update|move|reactivate|deactivate] bulk-command.csv
 ```

-A CSV with a single `username` column and each username on a new line is used for the `reactivate` and `deactivate` bulk commands.
-They are not available as options for `generate-template`.
+A CSV with a `username` column and a single username on each new line is used for the `reactivate` and `deactivate` bulk commands.
+These commands are not available as options for `generate-template`.

 Learn more about [Managing Users](../commands/users.md).